What to do in Vienna?

-To visit Vienna , Austria is to discover a city rich in history and culture .
-And I reassure you right away, no need to be a fan of Sissi the Empress to appreciate the beauty.
+To visit Vienna, Austria, is to discover a very rich city at the historical and cultural level.
+And I reassure you right away, you don’t need to be a fan of Sissi the Empress to appreciate its beauty.

-With its majestic palaces, its museums , and all the historical center of the city a World Heritage Site by UNESCO , the ancient capital of the Austro-Hungarian empire kept its pomp and splendor.
+With its majestic palaces, its many museums, and the entire historic center of the city listed as a UNESCO World Heritage Site, the former capital of the Austro-Hungarian Empire has managed to retain all its splendor and splendour.

-Start now and discover all of Vienna’s must-see places with our top 20 things to do and see.
-You will also find our suggested itineraries to visit Vienna in 1, 2, 3 or 4 days and our selection of the best hotels.
+You will also find our suggested itineraries for visiting Vienna in 1, 2, 3 or 4 days and our selection of the best hotels.

 1. Schönbrunn Palace